Raiza-D/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

+Users can create short posts of up to 140 characters and append them to the main page.
+The tweets are posted in sequential order with the most recent posts appearing at the top of the page.
+Tweeter fetches a list of posts from a simplified 'server' and allows users to add posts to this list dynamically.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+The development of this app involved building upon the existing starter code provided by Lighthouse Labs and allowed practicing HTML, CSS, JS, jQuery and AJAX front-end skills, as well as Node.js and Express back-end skills.

 ## Getting Started